Why Potential New Friends May Not Follow Through After Talking About Hanging Out

 They're lazy about making plans

 For example, if they met you through mutual friends, they hope you'll end up at some of the same get togethers over the coming months, where you can talk more.
 They think you have friendship potential, but not enough where they'd want to explicitly set up a time to hang out right away.
 Or maybe they're worriers.
-They're fine chatting when you cross paths at an acquaintance's barbecue, but worry you wouldn't have anything to say to each other if it was just the two of you going to see a movie.
+They're fine chatting when you cross paths at an acquaintance's barbecue, but fear you wouldn't have anything to say to each other if it was just the two of you going to see a movie.

 They never wanted to hang out again and just said "We should do something some time" as a "courtesy" or because it seemed like the path of least resistance